3liasP/cv/README.md

 - Responsive design for various devices and screen sizes
 - Dark mode switch for enhanced user experience
 - Smooth animations for a visually appealing presentation
-- Sidebar navigation for easy access to sections
+- Top-bar navigation for easy access to sections
 - Showcase of skills, experience, and projects
 - Customizable and easy to update with your own content